gi1242/vim-tex-syntax/README.md

 # vim-tex-syntax

-This is a rewrite of the default `syntax/tex.vim` used for [TeX]/[LaTeX], because I got fed-up with the default `syntax/tex.vim` file.
-My main complaints were that syntax folding didn't work the way I wanted, and spell checking missed many things I wanted checked (and erratically failed).
+This is a rewrite of the default `syntax/tex.vim` used for [TeX]/[LaTeX], because I finally got fed-up with the default `syntax/tex.vim` file.
+My main complaints were that syntax folding is painfully slow for large files and doesn't work the way I want.
+Also spell checking checking missed many things I wanted checked (and erratically failed).

 ## Features